-This project is part of the Regional Centre AAA Bikeway Network, a $25 million investment funded by the federal, provincial, and municipal governments through the Investing in Canada Infrastructure Program.
+This project is part of municipality's Regional Centre All Ages and Abilities (AAA) Bikeway Network, a $25 million investment funded by the federal, provincial and municipal governments through the Investing in Canada Infrastructure Program.
+Delivered through the 2024/25 and 2025/26 Captial Plans, it represents a $4.1 million investment in the regional bikeway and active transportation network, supporting safe, accessible and sustainable transportation options that help keep our communities connected.

 Map of Almon Street Bikeway project area